Sander

 A sander is a power tool used to smooth surfaces by abrasion with sandpaper.
-Sanders have a means to attach the sandpaper and a mechanism to move it rapidly contained within a housing with means to hand-hold it or fix it to a workbench.
-Woodworking sanders are usually powered electrically, and those used in auto-body repair work by compressed air.
+Sanders have a means to attach the sandpaper and a mechanism to move it rapidly contained within a housing with means to handhold it or fix it to a workbench.
+Woodworking sanders are usually powered electrically, and those used in auto-body repair work are usually powered by compressed air.
 There are many different types of sanders for different purposes.
-Multi-purpose power tools and electric drills may have sander attachments.
+Multipurpose power tools and electric drills may have sander attachments.